3 dead, 3 injured after Columbia Machine shooting - NewsBreak

 Police did not confirm whether or not the suspect worked at the facility.
 They confirmed that there is no threat to the public.

 SMITHSBURG, Md.
-(WDVM) — Police confirmed that three people are dead and another is injured in a shooting that took place in Smithsburg on Thursday afternoon.21-year-old Hagerstown man arrested for Valley Mall shooting
+(WDVM) — Police confirmed that three people are dead and another is injured in a shooting that took place in Smithsburg on Thursday afternoon.VIDEO: 80-year-old man assaulted suffering critical injuries

 The police response is ongoing.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) is assisting in the response.
 Residents should avoid the 12900 block of Bikle Road as this continues.